Frikanalen/frikanalen/packages/utils/on-air-graphics/README.md

 # On-air graphics

+**NOTE:** Although it is still used by our playout, it is currently being **deprecated** in favor of the graphics integrated in the React frontend!

 Our video playout system is CasparCG, which means that we have a relatively full-featured JavaScript renderer that can be used to render - or superimpose - graphics on air.